Block Discrete Empirical Interpolation Methods: Numerical Experiments

-From \cref{fig: 1}, we observe that the approximation qualities of the block DEIM methods are more accurate compared to the state-of-art methods.
-In comparison to the original DEIM scheme, both the B-DEIM-MaxVol and B-DEIM-RRQR algorithms enjoy considerable lower runtimes while their adaptive variants have similar runtimes to the DEIM procedure.
-In \cref{fig: 1a}, we notice that both the B-DEIM-MaxVol algorithm and its adaptive variant are more efficient than the standard {\sf MaxVol} scheme.
-Here, by using the block DEIM variants, we gain in both accuracy and speed compared to the standard {\sf MaxVol} procedure.
-From \cref{fig: 1b}, we see that the B-DEIM-RRQR method is just as efficient as the Q-DEIM procedure while providing a more accurate approximation.
+Based on the observations from \cref{fig:3.2}, we can conclude that the block DEIM methods generally provide slightly more accurate approximations compared to state-of-the-art methods.
+It is also important to note that the error of the {\sf MaxVol} and QDEIM approximations do not always decrease monotonically as the rank $k$ increases.
+When considering the runtime, both the B-DEIM-MaxVol and B-DEIM-RRQR algorithms demonstrate significantly lower computational times compared to the original DEIM scheme.
+In these small/mid-scale experiments, the adaptive variants of the block DEIM methods do not seem to improve runtimes compared to the DEIM procedure.
+There could be several reasons for this observation: the adaptive variants of block DEIM methods involve additional computations and operations compared to the standard DEIM procedure.
+These additional steps may introduce computational overhead that offsets the potential gains in runtime.
+In small/mid-scale scenarios, the overhead might outweigh the benefits.
+On the other hand, it is evident that the B-DEIM-MaxVol algorithm and its adaptive variant are more efficient than the standard {\sf MaxVol} approach.
+By utilizing the block DEIM variants, we gain improvements in both accuracy and speed compared to the standard {\sf MaxVol} method.
+Additionally, the B-DEIM-RRQR method proves to be equally efficient as the QDEIM procedure while providing a more accurate approximation here. } \end{experiment}

+\begin{experiment}{\rm In the subsequent series of experiments, we turn our attention to evaluating the performance of our proposed block-DEIM variants when dealing with large-scale data.
+With a block size of $b=10$ selected for this particular set of experiments, our primary goal is to gain insights into how our block-DEIM approaches tackle the challenges presented by large-scale data sets and to assess their effectiveness and efficiency in this context.
+To conduct these evaluations, we utilize a set of standard test matrices specifically designed for sparse matrix problems.
+These data matrices are sourced from the publicly available SuiteSparse Matrix Collection.
+The diverse nature of these matrices allows us to assess the effectiveness of our approaches across various problem domains.

+The first test matrix, referred to as {\sf g7jac100}, is derived from the ``Overlapping Generations Model'' used to study the social security systems of the G7 nations.
+It is a sparse matrix with dimensions $29610\times 29610$ and contains $335972$ numerically nonzero entries.
+Notably, this matrix has a low rank of $21971$.
+The second matrix, named {\sf net100}, originates from an optimization problem.
+It has dimensions of $29920\times 29920$ and contains $2033200$ numerically nonzero entries.
+Similar to the previous matrix, {\sf net100} also possesses a low rank, specifically $26983$.
+The {\sf Abacus-shell-ud} matrix, associated with model order reduction, has dimensions $23412\times 23412$ and represents a rank-$2048$ structure.
+It contains $218484$ nonzero entries.
+Lastly, we have {\sf pkustk01}, a symmetric positive-definite matrix derived from a civil engineering problem.
+This matrix has dimensions of $22044\times 22044$, a low rank of $3732$, and consists of $979380$ nonzero entries.